Varadhan's formula, conditioned diffusions, and local volatilities: Varadhan's formula for marginal densities

 \begin{remark} \emph{ Point (i) of Theorem \ref{t:VaradhMargin} covers the small-time case: setting $b_{\eps} = \eps^2 b$ and $x_0^{\eps} = x_0$, Brownian scaling yields $X^{\eps}_1 \sim X_{\eps^2}$ where $X_t =(Y_t, Z_t)$ is the solution to \eqref{e:SDEintro}, hence \eqref{e:VaradhMarginSmallNoise} is equivalent to the small-time Varadhan formula

 with $f_t$ the pdf of $Y_t$. } \end{remark}

 \textbf{Comparison with the marginal density expansions of Deuschel et al. \cite{DFJV:I}.} A sufficient condition for \eqref{e:VaradhMarginSmallNoise} to hold is given as condition (ND) in Deuschel et al. \cite{DFJV:I}, see their Definition 2.7.
-This condition appears as a generalized ``not in cut-locus'' condition from sub-Riemannian geometry, and actually allows to derive a full expansion for the marginal density $f_t^{\eps}(y)$ as $\eps \to 0$, of the form
+This condition - the finite dimensional analogue of the infinite dimensional condition (D) in Takanobu--Watanabe - appears as a generalized ``not in cut-locus'' condition from Riemannian geometry, and actually allows to derive a full expansion for the marginal density $f_t^{\eps}(y)$ as $\eps \to 0$, of the form

-expansion of which \eqref{e:VaradhMarginSmallNoise} captures only the leading-order exponential term $e^{-\Lambda(N_y)/\eps^2}$ (we refer to \cite[Theorem 2.8]{DFJV:I} for an account of the additional term $\tilde{\Lambda}(y)/\eps$).
-In addition to the first order condition of invertibility of the deterministic Malliavin matrix along the minimizing controls in $\mathcal{K}_t^{(y,\cdot)}$, their condition (ND) requires to check also a second-order condition corresponding to the non-degeneracy of the minimizers (in the sense of the strict positivity of the Hessian of the map $h \mapsto \frac12 |h|_H^2$), interpreted as the geometric non-focality of $x_0$ for the arrival subspace $N_y$.
-Theorem \ref{t:VaradhMargin} above precisely tells that this second-order condition is not necessary in order to establish the asymptotic behaviour of the density on the log-scale as in \eqref{e:VaradhMarginSmallNoise}.
+expansion of which formula \eqref{e:VaradhMarginSmallNoise} captures only the leading-order exponential term $e^{-\Lambda(N_y)/\eps^2}$ (we refer to \cite[Theorem 2.8]{DFJV:I} for an account of the additional term $\tilde{\Lambda}(y)/\eps$).
+In addition to the first order condition of invertibility of the deterministic Malliavin matrix along the minimizing controls in $\mathcal{K}_t^{(y,\cdot)}$, the condition (ND) in \cite{DFJV:I} requires to check a second-order condition corresponding to the non-degeneracy of the action along the minimizers.
+The geometric interpretation is the non-focality of $x_0$ for the arrival subspace $N_y$.
+Theorem \ref{t:VaradhMargin} precisely tells that this non degeneracy condition is not necessary in order to establish the asymptotic behaviour of the density on the log-scale as in \eqref{e:VaradhMarginSmallNoise}.

 \begin{proof}[Proof of Theorem \ref{t:VaradhMargin}] $(ii)$ Let us establish the upper bound

 From the hypotheses in $(ii)$ and Theorem \ref{t:BAL}, we know that there exists $\eta>0$ such that estimate \eqref{e:BALup} holds uniformly on $B_{\eta}(z^*)$.
 Write (omitting the fixed index $t$)